-The Health Access Nurturing Development Services (HANDS) program is a voluntary home visitation program for new and expectant parents.
+The Health Access Nurturing Development Services (HANDS) program is a free voluntary home visitation program for new and expectant parents.

 Families begin by meeting with a HANDS Parent Visitor who will discuss any questions or concerns about pregnancy or a baby’s first years.
 Based on the discussion, all families will receive information and learn about resources available in the community for new parents.
 Some families will receive further support through home visitation.

 How has HANDS helped others?

 Families who participated in HANDS (compared to families who did not participate) experienced:

 Fewer very low birth weight babies (3lbs, 5oz)